Rafe Mair: Media personality

-In 1981, Mair left government and served as a radio talk show host in Vancouver at CJOR.
-The station fired Mair in 1984, replacing him with former premier Dave Barrett.
-Mair moved to rival CKNW.
+In 1981, Mair left government and joined Vancouver radio station CJOR 600AM as morning talk show host.
+He left the station in 1984 over a proposed salary cut, and was replaced by former premier Dave Barrett.
+He switched to rival CKNW, initially hosting the late night slot, then moved to the prime morning slot by 1988.
 In the early 1990s, he gained national notoriety and support alike for his role as an outspoken opponent of the Meech Lake and Charlottetown constitutional accords.

-Despite high ratings, his show was cancelled by CKNW in 2003, and he was subsequently hired at CKBD (600 AM), an oldies station, to start a morning talk show until the show's ending in 2005.
+His show was cancelled by CKNW in 2003 despite high ratings; he subsequently returned to 600AM, now an oldies station broadcasting under the callsign CKBD, to serve as morning show host until 2005.

 In the fall of 2005, he became a regular commentary guest on Omni Television's prime time current affairs program, The Standard (seen in Vancouver on CHNU-TV).
 Mair contributed three commentaries a week until January 2006 when the Commentary segment of the program was axed.
 However, he continued his relationship with The Standard, guest-hosting the program from time to time.
-Until his death, he was as a regular columnist for a chain of community newspapers as well as for the online magazine The Tyee and often appeared nationally as a political commentator for several outlets including CBC Radio.
+In 2009 he began hosting a program called The Search with Rafe Mair, seen locally on Joytv and nationally on VisionTV.
+Until his death, he was a regular columnist for a chain of community newspapers as well as for the online magazine The Tyee, and often appeared nationally as a political commentator for several outlets including CBC Radio One.

 In 2008, the Supreme Court of Canada unanimously ruled in Mair's favour in Rafe Mair v.
 Kari Simpson, his appeal against a provincial court decision that he had defamed social activist Kari Simpson in his editorial in 1999.

 Views

 Although he was traditionally considered a political conservative, Mair's views were moderate on certain issues; notably the environment and social welfare.
 Disillusioned with the three mainstream federal parties, he became a significant supporter of the Green Party urging people to vote for them in recent federal and provincial elections.
 Though he shied away from endorsing entire parties, he supported individual candidates, such as New Democrat candidate Svend Robinson in Vancouver Centre.

-In 2009, Mair publicly stated that he voted NDP in that year's election.
+In 2009, Mair publicly stated that he voted NDP in that year's provincial election.
 He had written why he thought that Premier Gordon Campbell failed British Columbians; among the reasons he cited were that the BC Liberals were destroying the publicly owned utility, BC Hydro, and were giving away British Columbia's water rights to international corporate interests.

 Mair was the spokesperson for Save Our Rivers, a group organized to fight private run-of-the-river hydroelectric developments.